-You can edit your service definition and configuration files through a more user friendly interface in Visual Studio by right clicking the appropriate role under the Roles folder of
+You can edit your service definition and configuration files through a more user friendly interface in Visual Studio by right clicking the appropriate role under the Roles folder of the CMSAzure project and selecting Properties.

 Unfortunately, any modifications made to the service definition require you to redeploy the application.
 To work around this, you can declare any settings that you may want to work with in the future and leave empty or default values in the service configuration until you need to change them.